kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall allow users to view and track their earned badges on their profiles.

 The system shall only allow users to rate each other after a handshake is fully completed.
 Ratings shall not be given for posts, questions, or any interaction other than a completed handshake.

+*User Email & Verification*

+The system shall require users to register with a unique and valid email address.

+The system shall prevent duplicate email addresses during registration.

+The system shall allow users to reset their passwords via email.

+The system shall notify users upon successful registration or account changes.

+The system shall send a verification email containing a secure, time-limited activation token to newly registered users.

+The system shall require users to verify their email address before allowing login or access to any authenticated features.

+The system shall store an “email_verified” status flag for each user in the database.

+The system shall prevent unverified users from logging in until their email has been successfully activated.

+The system shall provide an endpoint for email verification using a token-based activation link.

+The verification token shall expire after a predefined time period (e.g., 24 hours).

+The system shall allow users to request a new verification email if the token has expired or was not received.

+After registration, the system shall display a “Check your email to activate your account” confirmation message.

+The system shall display appropriate success or error messages when a user attempts to verify their email or log in without verification.

+The system shall notify users upon successful verification of their email address.

 *Post Management*